JulianGro/vircadia/tools/qt-builder/README.md

 Note that there are patches.
 * *win-qtwebengine.diff* fixes building with Visual Studio 2019 16.8.0.
 See https://bugreports.qt.io/browse/QTBUG-88625.
 * *qtscript-crash-fix.patch* fixes QScriptEngine on *Qt versions lower than* 5.15. to prevent crashes in QScriptEnginePrivate::reportAdditionalMemoryCost, during garbage collection.
 See https://bugreports.qt.io/browse/QTBUG-76176
-* *mac-web-video.patch* fixes video playback on WebEngineViews on mac on *Qt versions lower than* 5.15.
-See https://bugreports.qt.io/browse/QTBUG-70967

 ## Requirements